Montpellier Health Tutoring: 2023–2024 Program

 Supported in particular by grants from the Hérault Medical Association and the Faculty of Medicine, with whom we work closely, the support

-we provide is high-quality and, above all, free of charge.
+we provide is designed to be high-quality but, above all, free of charge.

-Our association is made up of students in their second to fourth years of various health-related programs (midwifery, dentistry, and medicine), recruited and trained by university professors.
-Our goal is to enable all students to enter MMOPKI health programs (medicine, midwifery, dentistry, physical therapy, nursing) without financial constraints.
+Our association is made up of students in their second through fourth years of various health-related programs (midwifery, dentistry, and medicine), who have been recruited and trained by university faculty.
+Our goal is to enable any student to enroll in MMOPKI health programs (Medicine, Midwifery, Dentistry, Physical Therapy, Nursing) without financial constraints.

 In this article, we invite you to discover what a year with us is like!